This post may contain affiliate links. Please read our disclosure policy.

 - Ama — One of the “nicer” restaurants in the area but also very family-friendly.
 Can make reservations on Yelp.
 Go ahead and make them now, they will be sold out every night.
 If you go early enough (5 PM) you can possibly get a table without a reservation!

 - Bar Acuda — Same owner as Ama.
 Awesome Tapas!
-Not quite as family friendly but depends on your kid’s ages/their ability to hang in a restaurant environment.
+Not quite as family-friendly but depends on your kid’s ages/their ability to hang in a restaurant environment.
+The food here is at the top of our list!!!
+It’s DELICIOUS.
 Make reservations 30 days in advance on Yelp, they go fast!
 Will also be sold out every night.

 - Hanalei Pizza — A great spot for take-out pizza to just hang out at home